 Geographer, Patrick L. Shabram, has over two decades of experience consulting to and performing geographic research in the wine industry, working extensively in such well-known viticultural areas as the Russian River Valley, Alexander Valley, Sonoma Valley, and other California viticulture areas.
 While Mr. Shabram also has more than 25 years experience as a geographer working in education and retail location analysis, and has authored two books on professional baseball stadiums, he is best known for his authoritative work in California viticulture, establishing his reputation as an expert within the wine industry.
 He has consulted to growers, winemakers, lawyers, and trade associations, and has been hired to submit several petitions to the Alcohol and Tobacco Tax and Trade Bureau related to the establishment of or modifications to existing American Viticultural Areas.
-Patrick Shabram has done research in Alameda, Contra Costa, Marin, Monterey, Napa, San Joaquin, Santa Barbara, Shasta, Sonoma, Stanislaus, and Tehama counties and has advised professionals in Hockley County, Texas and the Willamette Valley in Oregon.
+Patrick Shabram has done research in Alameda, Contra Costa, Marin, Monterey, Napa, San Joaquin, Santa Barbara, Shasta, Sonoma, Stanislaus, and Tehama counties and has advised professionals in the Texas High Plains AVA and the Willamette Valley AVA in Oregon.

 Interested in establishing a new AVA or petitioning for a change to an existing AVA?
-Here are a few things to know first about my services.
+There are a few things to know first about my services.